royaloperahouse/stream-tv-app/docs/developer-setup.md

 You should be familiar with React Native and mobile development.

 We recommend installing Node and Watchman using Homebrew.
-Run the following commands in a Terminal after installing Homebrew:
+Run the following commands in a terminal after installing Homebrew:

 `$ brew install node`